• Skip to primary navigation

 Leeks have long green leaves and a white bulbous base.

-Conversely, bok choy has vibrant green leaves connected to pale green stalks.
+Conversely, bok choy has bright green leaves connected to pale green stalks.

 Structurally, leeks possess layers of tightly packed leaves that widen towards the stem.